mvac7/SDCC_startup_MSX32kROM4000/README.md

 To adapt the script to your project, you must follow the following steps:

-1. Copy the *Makefile* file into the root path of your project.
+1. Copy the **Makefile** file into the root path of your project.
 2. Edit the makefile with your favourite editor.
-3. Put the sourcecode file name without extension at 'CFILENAME' field.
+3. Put the sourcecode file name without extension at `CFILENAME` field.
-4. Put the output ROM file name without extension at 'ROMFILENAME' field.
+4. Put the output ROM file name without extension at `ROMFILENAME` field.
 5. Place the file paths of the objects in the LIBn fields.

 I recommend using this structure: